cfengine/documentation/reference/promise-types/packages.markdown

 #### package_delete_convention

-**Description**: This is how the package manager expects the package to be referred to in the deletion part of a package update, e.g. `$(name)`
+**Description:** This is how the package manager expects the package to be referred to in the deletion part of a package update, e.g. `$(name)`

 This attribute is used when `package_policy` is `delete`, or